neil-unomaha/CIF_CYBR_8950/Literature-Research.md

     - Other organizations could look at this model to see if there are ways they may tweak it or approve the process.

-H. Kwon, J. Ahn, S. Choi, J. Siewierski, P. Kosko and P. Szydelko, "An Experience Report of the API Evolution and Maintenance for Software Platforms," 2018 IEEE International Conference on Software Maintenance and Evolution (ICSME), Madrid, 2018, pp. 587-590.
+H. Kwon, J. Ahn, S. Choi, J. Siewierski, P. Kosko, and P. Szydelko, "An Experience Report of the API Evolution and Maintenance for Software Platforms," 2018 IEEE International Conference on Software Maintenance and Evolution (ICSME), Madrid, 2018, pp. 587-590.
 doi: 10.1109/ICSME.2018.00034

 URL: http://ieeexplore.ieee.org.leo.lib.unomaha.edu/stamp/stamp.jsp?tp=&arnumber=8530070&isnumber=8529823